"Complete disbelief": BC elementary school teacher mourned by community after storm tragedy

 “Police and family are very concerned for Robert’s well-being.
 Coquitlam Search and Rescue have been engaged,” Mounties said.

-Robert is described as a man with short brown hair, white beard, brown eyes and is 5’10” tall.
-He was last seen wearing dark pants, a light colour top, boots with a brown, black and tan camouflage pattern.
+Robert is described as a man with short brown hair, a white beard, and brown eyes who is 5’10” tall.
+He was last seen wearing dark pants, a light-coloured top, and boots with a brown, black, and tan camouflage pattern.

 Coquitlam saw the highest rainfall on the mainland, with more than 250 mm reported by Sunday night, but large areas of Vancouver Island also saw treacherous conditions and unsafe river banks.